sjbylo/aba/README.md

 Example:

 ```
-make tarrepo out=/dev/path/to/drive/aba.tgz       # Write archive 'aba.tgz' to the device mounted at /dev/path/to/drive, EXCEPT for the 'seq#' tar files under save/
+make tarrepo out=/dev/path/to/drive/aba.tgz       # Write archive `aba.tgz` to the device mounted at /dev/path/to/drive, EXCEPT for the `seq#` tar files under save/
 ```
-- The 'seq#' tar file(s) in the "mirror/save" directory and the repo tarball 'aba.tgz' can be copied separately to a storage device, e.g. USB stick, S3 or other.
+- The `seq#` tar file(s) in the "mirror/save" directory and the repo tarball `aba.tgz` can be copied separately to a storage device, e.g. USB stick, S3 or other.

 Copy the "aba.tgz" file to the internal bastion and unpack the archive.
 Note the directory "aba/mirror/save".
 Copy or move the "seq" tar file(s), as is, from the "mirror/save" directory to the internal bastion, into the "mirror/save" directory on the internal bastion.